 Detwiler’s Market is a fresh food market that also offers the best in their deli, bakery, and ice cream & cafe.
 Our entire family loves the energy acai bowl.
 It is always at the top of our list when we head to the west coast.

-So pack up those winter clothes and pull out the flip-flops and sunscreen!
+So pull out the flip-flops and sunscreen!
 It’s time to take a summer siesta in Sarasota, Florida.

 Let us know if you go or have been to Sarasota!!!
 Happy & Safe Summer Travels!!